Meta-neural Topology Optimization: Knowledge Infusion with Meta-learning: Results

-\textbf{Out-of-distribution.} On the dataset with uniformly distributed loads and supports, meta-neural TO was fastest on 39.3\% of tasks, outperforming neural TO at 12.5\% but trailing standard TO at 59.9\% (\cref{fig:ood_steps}).
-Meta-neural TO required an average of 126.57 iterations, neural TO 154.67, and standard TO 110.89.
-The quality of thresholded designs showed a similar trend (\cref{fig:ood_loss_thr}) - meta-neural TO found superior designs in 24.6\% of tasks versus standard TO's 47.6\%, with both methods achieving similar success rates at a 5\% tolerance.
+Meta-neural TO was fastest on 39.3\% of out-of-distribution tasks, outperforming neural TO at 12.5\% but trailing standard TO at 59.9\% (\cref{fig:ood_steps}).
+Meta-neural TO required an average of 126.57 iterations --- fewer than neural TO (154.67) but more than standard TO (110.89) (see \cref{tab:avg_iterations}).
+The quality of thresholded designs showed a similar trend (\cref{fig:ood_loss_thr}) --- meta-neural TO found superior designs in 24.6\% of tasks versus standard TO's 47.6\%, with both methods achieving similar success rates at a 5\% tolerance.